Subject Source: Art & Architecture Thesaurus

 Dates: 1917, undated

-Scope and Content note This collection is comprised of the handwritten correspondence between Thomas Drake and Frances B. Watland, concerning Lida Lisle Green's manuscript of a play about John Woolman, as well as the typed script for the play.
+Overview This collection is comprised of the handwritten correspondence between Thomas Drake and Frances B. Watland concerning Lida Lisle Greene's manuscript of a play about John Woolman, as well as the typed script for the play.

 Scope and Content note This collection is comprised of the single volume, handwritten manuscript of Rowland Greene's memoir.
 The Memoir describes his early life, his convincement (i.e., his conversion to Quakerism) and his subsequent travel on religious visits to Quaker meetings throughout the Eastern United States.